craftcms/cms/docs/templating/craft.request.md

 Returns the full URL for the current request.

 ::: tip
 By the time the request makes it to Craft, the _actual_ URL will be whatever your .htaccess file has redirected the request to behind the scenes, e.g. http://example.com/index.php?p=some/path.
 So rather than returning the actual URL, `getUrl()` returns what the URL probably looks like to the browser.
-It’s really just a shortcut for calling [`url()`](functions.md#url) and passing in [`craft.request.path`](#path).
+It’s really just a shortcut for calling [url()](functions.md#url) and passing in [craft.request.path](#path).

 ```twig
 {{ url(craft.request.path) }}